xLPMG/machine-learning-compilers/docs/source/submissions/03_neon.rst

     :language: asm
     :linenos:
     :lines: 88-148
-    :caption: Calculate matrix C with a single loop (using two loads)
+    :caption: Calculate matrix C with a single loop using ``ldp`` loads

 In our **fourth approach** we simply copied the second version and changed our loads for matrix A and C. We used ``ld1`` instead of ``ldp``.